 The tiny home trend has gained momentum as more people cotton on to the advantages of minimalist living.
 With house prices continuing to skyrocket, tiny homes are an affordable option.
 Let’s take a look:

 Live a big life in a tiny home

 Tiny homes are just like a regular home, only tiny!
 The smaller floor space leaves no room for clutter, encouraging owners to live with only functional household items.
 Take our Pods, for example.
 They’re insulated, double glazed, and filled with all the facilities you’d find in a home.

 These tiny homes won’t decrease in value.
 If they’re used as a permanent housing solution, their value will increase with the market.
 They’re the better choice compared to traditional shipping container homes or cabins.

 A permanent living solution, made portable

-Pods offer portability with the comfort of a permanent address.
-You can add a trailer to a Podlife Pod to create a tiny home on wheels.
-That’s sure to give the other options a run for their money!
+Pods offer portability with the increased comfort of a permanent address.
+You can add one of our trailers to a Podlife Pod to create a tiny home on wheels that, like a caravan, does not require a full building consent.

 What council consent process?

 Recent low-risk building consent changes mean it’s easier than ever to get the tiny home you want without the hassle.
 For example, all of our open-plan Pods no longer require building consent which makes it easier for you to get the space you need at a price you can afford.